I'm a Research Staff Member with the Reliability and Power-Aware Microarchitectures group working to dramatically improve the hardware design process.

-Some open source projects include:
+Some open source projects that have grown out of this work include:

 - A Dynamically Allocated Neural Network Accelerator (DANA) for the RISC-V Rocket microprocessor